vcg3rd/todo.txt-painless-recurring/README.md

 ![recur](https://user-images.githubusercontent.com/3229592/124200425-51b0d580-daa3-11eb-826b-bc6dc3bc21ca.png)

-* repeat has a Readme file that only says "An addon command for todo.txt-cli that marks an item done and immediately re-enters it," and it is only useful for scheduled tasks which I don't use.
+* repeat has a Readme file that only says "An addon command for todo.txt-cli that marks an item done and immediately re-enters it," and it is only useful for date-scheduled tasks which I don't use.

 * recur and ice_recur require a second file to sit in the same directory, and all three are 5-10 years old.
 Maybe that's OK for a Ruby and Perl script but todo.txt itself's latest version is 08/2020.